 If you file a Cross-Complaint, you have to let the cross-defendant know formally that you are suing.
 This is called "service."
 You have to have all papers "served" on every party in the lawsuit.
 You cannot serve the lawsuit yourself.
 It must be served by someone who is not a party to the action, at least 18 years old.

 If you are adding new parties to the lawsuit, you will also need to complete a Summons-Cross Complaint (SUM-110) for the Cross-Complaint and have the new parties personally served with the Summons and Cross-Complaint.
-After service is complete, the server must complete the Proof of Service on the reverse side of the Summons.
-File the Proof of Service with the court right away.
+After service is complete, the server must complete the Proof of Service3 of Summons (POS-010)form.

 Read more about Service of Process on the California Courts website.